PaulMarisOUMary/ALGOSUP_2022_Project_3_B/introduction.md

 This is the documentation for the SynthLib library.

+SynthLib works with F# and hab been tested with `F# Interactive version 12.0.0.0 for F# 6.0`.

 ## Prerequisites

-SynthLib works with F# and hab been tested with `F# Interactive version 12.0.0.0 for F# 6.0`.
+Please install the latest version of `.NET` and `FSharp` on your machine.

 ###### Quick links :
 - [.NET SDK](https://dotnet.microsoft.com/en-us/download)